natlas/natlas/natlas-server/README.md

 Example Systemd Unit
 ------------------
-Below is an example systemd unit you can use to get nweb-server running in systemd.
+Below is an example systemd unit you can use to get natlas-server running in systemd.

 ```
 [Unit]